 A 7- to 9-foot, 20-pound fluorocarbon leader rounds out the rig.
 Tapered leaders help turn the fly over, but straight 20-pound fluoro gets the job done.
 If the fish are skittish, step down to 15- or 12-pound.
 However, it’s a trade-off that, while producing more strikes, results in more break-offs.

-Effective Fly Patterns
+Effective Fly Presentations for Stripers

 There are many flies that “match the hatch,” in other words, mimic the prevalent forage, but you won’t go wrong with a Clouser Minnow or Lefty’s Deceiver in chartreuse-and-white.
 Carry some in 1½-, 3- and 5-inch versions, and simply use the size that most resembles the baitfish stripers are feeding on.
+Surely you’ll diversify as you evolve as a fly-fisher, but you’ll do fine sticking to these basic patterns at first.

 As any fly devotee will tell you, it takes some practice to get your casting down, and mastering the double-haul — a yank on the fly line on its way forward and another yank on its way back — is imperative to generate the line speed and distance to fish efficiently.
 Once you can get your fly out there, practice casting with the wind in your face and coming from both sides.